Skip to main content

 The sources you use when writing a scientific text (such as a thesis, paper, etc.) largely determine the quality of that text.

 Before you use the sources you have found their relevance and scientific nature should be evaluated.
 In this Libguide we will offer you several methods and tools.

-Even if you do all the checks on these pages there are no guarantees that the pieces you will be reading are true, objective and unbiased.
-You will always have to be careful and above all, aways remain a critical reader.
+Even if you do all the checks on these pages there are no guarantees that the texts you will be reading are true, objective and unbiased.
+You will always have to pay close attention to the sources you use.
+And above all, always remain a critical reader.

 The crux of science lies in the extent to which an author/researcher performs his work objectively and makes it verifiable.
 In determining the quality and scientific nature of sources you may start from three kinds of checks:

 - Check by others, preceding publication

 - editors: editors of scientific journals are stricter than editors of non-scientific journals